 My name is Chris and in November 2016 I received the liver transplant that would change my life in so many more ways that I could have imagined.

 I was 16 when I was diagnosed with Primary Schlerosing Cholangitis (PSC) and Ulcerative Colitis (UC).
 The PSC affected my liver’s bile ducts, causing them to become scarred and narrowed, which results in blockages leading to infections and eventual liver failure.
-The UC is a form of inflammatory bowel disease often found tag teaming PSC and for myself has fortunately been well managed with daily meds.
+The UC is a form of inflammatory bowel disease often found tag teaming PSC and until my transplant was well managed.

 Once the UC was under control, life went on as normal for quite a while.
 I finished school, went to university, took a break to travel, went back to university, and even managed to get full-time work in my area of study before things started to take a dive.

 It was about 5 years after diagnosis that I started noticing the symptoms of the PSC.
 Itching hands and feet, chronic fatigue, weight loss, signs of jaundice.
 Over the next few years, these symptoms worsened, along with my routine test results.
 In the middle of 2015, around a month after starting in my new job, I was admitted to hospital after experiencing intense pain in the right side of my abdomen.
 I’d had similar pains in the past but never as prolonged or as painful, so by the afternoon I was waiting in my local emergency department to be looked at.
 After a few scans and blood tests I was given IV antibiotics and told I’d developed cholangitis (an infection within the bile ducts).
 After a couple of weeks, I was out and things started to return to normal.
 Throughout the next year things started to progress considerably faster and my specialist team decided it was time that I went on the transplant list.